New research from Budget Direct has found that, unsurprisingly, most 18 to 24 year olds are prioritising travel over saving for a house deposit.

 “Very few people have the opportunity in their youth to even decide between a holiday and an investment property, and when faced with the choice to invest your savings or go on a holiday, despite one having obvious long-term benefits, the prospect that a teenager should be held to the same fiscal standards of a wizened, post-Depression grandfather is laughable.
 The reality of a modern economy is that very few young people are in stable, long-term employment contracts, and so long-term debt would be foolish at best for most youth to aspire to.
 Ultimately there is incredible value in travel and enriching yourself in means other than purely monetary, but if you were to decide to pursue investment (whether it be the beginnings of a stock portfolio or a house deposit) you’ll be ahead of your peers in years to come.” – Lewis Holmes, home owner and traveller, 20

 Travel or save for house: Hang on, why not both?

 When it comes to fun or financial prudence you might feel like it’s a one-or-the-other situation, but the truth is that if you’re in a financial situation to be able to pursue one, you can probably pursue both.
 As with most things in life, it’s about balance!

-Considering a home loan? see our comparison table below which provides a snapshot into the current lowest monthly repayment rate for first home buyers interested in variable home loans available, with links direct to the providers website.
+Considering a home loan?
+See our comparison table below which provides a snapshot into the current lowest monthly repayment loans for first home buyers interested in variable home loans.
 Please note that this table has been formulated based on a $600,000 loan with a LVR of 80%, for properties in NSW, with links direct to the financial provider.

 To the travellers: Maybe cut back slightly?